xlwings/xlwings/docs/command_line.rst

                         Excel file and a Python file, ready to be used.
 Use the "--standalone" flag to embed all VBA code in the Excel file and make it work without the xlwings add- in.
-Use "--fastapi" for creating a project that uses a remote Python interpreter.
+Use "--server" to create a project for xlwings Server.
 Use "--addin --ribbon" to create a template for a custom ribbon addin.
-Leave away the "--ribbon" if you don't want a ribbon tab. runpython           macOS only: run "xlwings runpython install" if you want to enable the RunPython calls without installing the add-in.
+Leave away the "--ribbon" if you don't want a ribbon tab.
+    runpython           macOS only: run "xlwings runpython install" if you want to enable the RunPython calls without installing the add-in.
 This will create the following file: